Michael Bergin

-Michael John Bergin (born March 18, 1969) is an American real estate agent and former model and actor.
+Michael John Bergin (born March 18, 1969) is an American actor, real estate agent and former model.

 Early life

 Born in Naugatuck, Connecticut, Bergin attended the University of Connecticut.
 He began modeling while in college.

 Career

 Bergin is perhaps best known as Mark Wahlberg's successor in Calvin Klein's racy series of black-and-white underwear ads.
 In addition to his high-profile role as the "spokesbody" for Calvin Klein, Bergin has walked the runways of New York City, Paris and Milan for Sonia Rykiel, Valentino, Calvin Klein, Gianfranco Ferré, Giorgio Armani, Yves Saint Laurent and Donna Karan and was the exclusive model for Claiborne for Men, a division of Liz Claiborne, Inc., for over three years.
 He has also appeared in commercials and print advertisements for Kellogg's, Bacardi Rum, L'Oréal, Maybelline, Coty, Valentino, Perry Ellis, and Liz Claiborne.
 Bergin is signed to Wilhelmina Models in New York City, and New York Model Management.

 Apart from the fashion industry, Bergin also ventured into acting, playing the character J.D.
 Darius on Baywatch and later Baywatch: Hawaii for 88 episodes from 1997 to 2001, and starring as the same character in the made-for-TV Film Baywatch: Hawaiian Wedding in 2003.

 In 2006, he appeared on VH1's sci-fi celeb reality show Celebrity Paranormal Project.
 Bergin later launched his own brand of men's underwear.

 Bergin now works as a real estate agent in Beverly Hills.

+On May 29, 2026, it was announced that Bergin will reprise his role as J.D.
+Darius on Baywatch rebooted series in a recurring role.